Intro: What is an app icon?

-Why are app icons important in ASO?
-The app icon is your app’s first impression – A quick glimpse of a mere second at your app can tell so much: What the app used for?
+Why are app icons important in app store optimization?
+The app icon is your app’s first impression.
+A quick glimpse of a mere second at your app can tell so much: What the app used for?
 What’s the purpose of the app?
 Do I want any relationship with this app?

 In the case of the app stores, there’s a lot you can do to change and affect that first impression.
 In this article, we’ll teach you about what is inarguably one of the most crucial parts of your app store optimization (ASO): the app icon.
 It will explore how significant the icon is to your ASO strategy, the impact it holds over your conversion rates, and the components needed to benefit from a great icon.

-The role the app icon plays in user discovery
+The role of app icons in user discovery

 Consider the icon’s role: it’s the only element that appears throughout the user’s journey.
 It doesn’t matter if that journey takes the user from a featuring placement straight to your app, from the search result page, or even from an ad on Facebook.